floweredscarf/su25/policies/index.md

 **To request for a DSP-related extension, go to the "DSP Extensions" section under the Extensions tab on Beacon.
 We will check your DSP record for extensions related accommodations.**

 #### Extenuating Circumstances
-We define extenuating circumstances as circumstances outside of the student’s control that directly inhibits the student’s ability to complete assignments in a timely manner.
+We define extenuating circumstances as circumstances outside of the student's control that directly inhibits the student's ability to complete assignments in a timely manner.
 Some examples include unforeseen physical/mental health crises, technical issues (broken laptop), family emergency, etc.

-If you’re experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, you can set up a meeting with us [**here**](https://forms.gle/QnYufRchWc7dFdKZ8).
+If you're experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, you can set up a meeting with us [**here**](https://forms.gle/QnYufRchWc7dFdKZ8).

-{% include alert.html type="danger" content=" We will not be considering retroactive submissions to the extenuating circumstances form. **This means that you should proactively submit to the form before the assignment’s deadline to be considered.** Exceptions will only be made in extreme cases. " %}
+{% include alert.html type="danger" content=" We will not be considering retroactive submissions to the extenuating circumstances form. **This means that you should proactively submit to the form before the assignment's deadline to be considered.** Exceptions will only be made in extreme cases. " %}

 The last day to submit any assignment is **Monday, August 11th, 11:59 PM PT.**
 This is a hard deadline, and we will not accept any submissions made after this deadline.